bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

        apt-get install -y openjdk-8-jdk
        update-java-alternatives -s /usr/lib/jvm/java-1.8.0-openjdk-amd64
        echo "done"
 2. Start a new build.
-This `Script` step can be the very first step in the Workflow, as it does not depend on anything else.
+This `Script` Step can be the very first step in the Workflow, as it does not depend on anything else.